ory/k8s/docs/helm/hydra.md

           - path: /
             pathType: ImplementationSpecific
 ```

-where chaanges are on:
+where changes are on:
 - introduce the `className` for specify the [ingress class documentation](https://kubernetes.io/blog/2020/04/02/improvements-to-the-ingress-api-in-kubernetes-1.18/#extended-configuration-with-ingress-classes) that need to be used
 - change `paths` definition from array of string to array of object, where each object include the `path` and the `pathType` (see [path matching documentation](https://kubernetes.io/blog/2020/04/02/improvements-to-the-ingress-api-in-kubernetes-1.18/#better-path-matching-with-path-types))